seal-codes/webapp/IMPLEMENTATION_PLAN.md

 - ✅ QR code size analysis tools with detailed component breakdown
 - ✅ TypeScript interfaces and service architecture

+**Current Testing Status:**
+- ⚠️ **Limited Testing**: Only basic unit tests for document hashing service exist
+- ❌ **No Integration Tests**: Missing end-to-end tests for seal → verify workflow
+- ❌ **No Roundtrip Validation**: No tests that verify a sealed document can be properly verified
+- ❌ **No Exclusion Zone Testing**: Missing validation of exclusion zone consistency

 **Key Technical Insights:**
 - Fill color in exclusion zones is cryptographically significant and mandatory
 - QR codes achieve 66.9% capacity utilization with reasonable physical dimensions